Tutorial: Connect a virtual network to an ExpressRoute circuit using the Azure portal

 - Ensure that Azure private peering gets configured and establishes BGP peering between your network and Microsoft for end-to-end connectivity.

 - Ensure that you have a virtual network and a virtual network gateway created and fully provisioned.
 Follow the instructions to create a virtual network gateway for ExpressRoute.
-A virtual network gateway for ExpressRoute uses the GatewayType 'ExpressRoute', not VPN.
+A virtual network gateway for ExpressRoute uses the GatewayType

 You can link up to 10 virtual networks to a standard ExpressRoute circuit.
 All virtual networks must be in the same geopolitical region when using a standard ExpressRoute circuit.

 If you enable the ExpressRoute premium add-on, you can link virtual networks outside of the geopolitical region of the ExpressRoute circuit.
-The premium add-on will also allow you to connect more than 10 virtual networks to your ExpressRoute circuit depending on the bandwidth chosen.
+The premium add-on also allows you to connect more than 10 virtual networks to your ExpressRoute circuit depending on the bandwidth chosen.
 Check the FAQ for more details on the premium add-on.

 In order to create the connection from the ExpressRoute circuit to the target ExpressRoute virtual network gateway, the number of address spaces advertised from the local or peered virtual networks needs to be equal to or less than 200.
-Once the connection has been successfully created, you can add additional address spaces, up to 1,000, to the local or peered virtual networks.
+Once the connection has been successfully created, you can add more address spaces, up to 1,000, to the local or peered virtual networks.

 Review guidance for connectivity between virtual networks over ExpressRoute.